 To become active members on campus and in the surrounding Chattanooga community through

-outreach focused both on helping those in need and displaying the life of Christ through
+outreach focused on helping those in need and displaying the life of Christ through

 President: DJ Sommerville

-To promote awareness and inclusive, work to transform the per caption and understanding
+To promote awareness and inclusiveness while working to transform the understanding

 of challenges individuals with disabilities face.